Vietnam reports supply chain issues from virus, says may hit Samsung output | MarketScreener

-"Car, electronics and phone manufacturers are experiencing difficulty in acquiring supplies and materials due to disruptions from the virus," the ministry said in an emailed statement.
+"Car, electronics and phone manufacturers are experiencing difficulty in acquiring supplies and materials due to disruptions from the virus," the ministry's Industry Agency said in an emailed statement.

 "Vietnam relies much on China for materials and equipment, which makes the country become vulnerable when such outbreak happens," it said.